TMomster/Golia/ReadmeCN.md

 ---

-English speaker are advised to read the [Readme.md](./Readme.md) file.
+English speaker are advised to read the [English version](./Readme.md) file.

 ---